 Consider smaller logo placement

 Sometimes subtle branding not only saves money — it also looks more refined.
+That tradeoff makes more sense once you understand why your logo placement matters more than you think.

 Avoid the “Cheapest Possible” Trap